Bloomca/veles/README.md

 [![Build Size](https://img.shields.io/bundlephobia/minzip/veles?label=bundle%20size)](https://bundlephobia.com/result?p=veles)
 [![Version](https://img.shields.io/npm/v/veles)](https://www.npmjs.com/package/veles)

-> This library is very early stages, so the API is not 100% finalized
+> This library is still in early stages, so the API is not 100% finalized

 `Veles` is a component-based performance-focused UI library.
 The main goal of this library is to provide a composable way to build highly interactive interfaces, which should be performant out of the box, as long as you follow the recommendations.